-Our focus is to address the global smoking health and nicotine addiction epidemic through the development and commercialization of cytisinicline.
-There are an estimated 28 million adults in the United States alone who smoke combustible cigarettes.
+Our focus is to address the global nicotine addiction epidemic in combustible cigarette and e-cigarette usage through the development and commercialization of cytisinicline.
+There are an estimated 29 million adults in the United States alone who smoke combustible cigarettes.
 Tobacco use is currently the leading cause of preventable death and is responsible for more than 8.0 million deaths worldwide and nearly half a million deaths in the United States annually.
 More than 87% of lung cancer deaths, 61% of all pulmonary disease deaths, and 32% of all deaths from coronary heart disease are attributable to smoking and exposure to secondhand smoke.

-In addition, there are approximately 11.0 million adults in the United States who use e-cigarettes, also known as vaping.
+In addition, there are approximately 11 million adults in the United States who use e-cigarettes, also known as vaping.
 While nicotine e-cigarettes are thought to be less harmful than combustible cigarettes, they remain addictive and can deliver harmful chemicals which can cause lung injury or cardiovascular disease.
 In 2023, 2.1 million high school and middle school students reported using e-cigarettes.
 Research shows adolescents who have used e-cigarettes are seven times more likely to become smokers one year later compared to those who have never vaped.
-Currently, there are no U.S. Food and Drug Administration, or FDA, approved treatments indicated specifically as an aid to nicotine e-cigarette cessation.
+Recently, the U.S. Food and Drug Administration, or FDA, granted Breakthrough Therapy designation for cytisinicline for nicotine e-cigarettes that the drug demonstrates substantial improvement over available therapies.
+Currently, there are no FDA approved therapies indicated specifically as an aid to nicotine e-cigarette cessation.